Fellows in Government

 - Accept the Fellows in Government Commitment Contract, and

-In addition, applicants must be 8th graders attending a middle or intermediate school within the 58th State Assembly District for the 2017-18 academic year.
+In addition, applicants must be 8th graders that live in the 58th State Assembly District for the 2019-2020 academic year.
 And they must also be in possession of at least a 2.5 un-weighted GPA.

 Our goal is to select a few accomplished students who have both the desire and dedication required to better their communities and their lives through this program.